kilianc/rtail/README.md

 ## UDP Broadcasting

-Should you want to scale and broadcast on multiple servers, instruct the `rtail` client to stream to the broadcast address.
+To scale and broadcast on multiple servers, instruct the `rtail` client to stream to the broadcast address.
 Every message will then be delivered to all servers in your subnet.

 ## Authentication layer

-The webapp doesn't have an authentication layer for the time being.
-It assumes that you will run it behind a VPN or reverse proxy, with a simple `Authorization` header check.
+For the time being, the webapp doesn't have an authentication layer; it assumes that you will run it behind a VPN or reverse proxy, with a simple `Authorization` header check.

 # How to contribute

 This project follows the awesome [Vincent Driessen](http://nvie.com/about/) [branching model](http://nvie.com/posts/a-successful-git-branching-model/).

-* You must add a new feature on his own topic branch
+* You must add a new feature on its own branch
-* You must contribute to hot-fixing directly into the master branch (and pull-request to it)
+* You must contribute to hot-fixing, directly into the master branch (and pull-request to it)

 This project (more or less) follows [Felix's Node.js Style Guide](http://nodeguide.com/style.html).
 Your contribution must be consistent with this style.